Lutein: benefits, dosage, contraindications

 Essential

-Zeaxanthin and lutein can be considered conditionally essential nutrients because low serum levels or low dietary intake are associated with an increased risk of age-related macular degeneration (AMD).
-Epidemiological studies have also highlighted an association between low serum carotenoid levels, including lutein and zeaxanthin levels, with all-cause mortality, risk of inflammatory arthritis, prostate cancer, colon cancer, cervical cancer, persistence of human papillomavirus, type 2 diabetes, impaired glucose metabolism, chronic cholestatic liver disease, Alzheimer's disease, and vascular dementia.
+Zeaxanthin and lutein can be considered conditionally essential nutrients because low serum levels or low dietary intakes are associated with an increased risk of age-related macular degeneration (AMD).
+Epidemiological studies have also shown an association between low serum levels of carotenoids, including lutein and zeaxanthin, and all-cause mortality, the risk of inflammatory polyarthritis, prostate cancer, colon cancer, cervical cancer, persistence of human papillomavirus, type 2 diabetes and impaired glucose metabolism, chronic cholestatic liver diseases, Alzheimer's disease, and vascular dementia.

 Usages associés